- 24 regular full-time faculty

 - Gerry Canavan, Assistant Professor.
 20th and 21st Century Literature; Popular Culture; Critical Theory

-- John Curran, Professor and Editor of Renascence: Essays on Values in Literature.
+- John Curran, Professor, Director of Graduate Studies and Editor of Renascence: Essays on Values in Literature.
 Renaissance Literature; Shakespeare.

 - Daryl Lynn Dance, Visiting Assistant Professor, African-American Rhetoric and Literature, Pedagogy of Writing, Service Learning